TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 **Casting Time:** Full-turn action
 **Cost:** 4 mana
 **Range:** 1 meter
-**Duration:** (3 + ARC/2) rounds
+**Duration:** 5 rounds
 **Effect**
 	Summon a creature from the spirits list.
 Its level equals to your (ARC) up to a maximum of 3.
-This ally can't speak but it understands orders.
+This ally can't speak but it understands your orders.
 	You can only have one summoned or raised creature at any time.

 ## Sprout